Personal Management Licence (PML) guide

 You must hold a PML if you are responsible for the following activities at licensed gambling operators:

 - overall strategy and delivery of gambling operations

 - gambling-related information technology (IT) provision and security

 - management of licensed activity for a particular area in Great Britain where you have five or more sets of premises for which you hold a premises licence

 - management of a single set of bingo and/or casino licensed premises.

 You will only ever need to hold one PML, regardless of however many management activities you carry out.

-You must be 18 or over to apply for a licence.
+You must be 18 or over to apply for a personal licence.

 Nominated officers in casino businesses